SLP-Community/SexLab-Wiki/docs/troubleshooting.md

    - SexLab P+ must win all SL conflicts

 3. **Run behavior generation**
-   - Use Nemesis or Pandora
+   - Use Pandore or Nemesis
    - Ensure it completes without errors

 4. **Check for file conflicts**